KWSlate/retail-analytics-pipeline/README.md

 Three subcategories (Adult, Flavoured Water, Water) appeared under multiple parent categories in the source data due to a Seasonal promotional classification scheme.
 This caused 287 products to have duplicate rows in the mart dimension, inflating the fact table from 112M to 125M rows.
 Resolved using `ROW_NUMBER()` deduplication, preferring the non-Seasonal subcategory assignment.
 Full diagnostic scripts preserved in `04.3a_investigate_dim_product_duplicates.sql`.

 **Why Field Parameters instead of duplicating visuals?**
-The CMI tool (Ken's original Excel/VBA analytics platform) used macros to dynamically switch chart dimensions.
+The CMI tool (Ken Slate's original Excel/VBA analytics platform) used VBA (macros) to dynamically switch chart dimensions.
 Power BI's Field Parameters feature replicates this natively — one visual, one measure set, 12 selectable dimensions.
 The Focus By selector and Sales/Volume toggle together produce the same interactive experience as the original CMI tool without any custom code.

 ---